Dino Giarrusso

-Dino Giarrusso (born 11 September 1974 in Catania) is an Italian television personality and politician.
+Dino Giarrusso (born 11 September 1974) is an Italian television personality and politician.

 Biography

-Giarrusso graduated in 1997 in Communication Sciences at the University of Siena; he worked as a journalist, collaborating with La Repubblica and L'Unità, as well as a television author for local Sicilian newspapers.
+Giarrusso was born on 11 September 1974 in Catania, Sicily.
+In 1997, he graduated in Communication Sciences at the University of Siena; he worked as a journalist, collaborating with La Repubblica and L'Unità, as well as a television author for local Sicilian newspapers.
 He also shot various commercials and documentaries, always relating to his homeland, and was assistant director of Ettore Scola, Marco Risi and Ricky Tognazzi.
 Giarrusso also played some minor roles in Italian TV series.

 From 2014 to 2018, he worked as a correspondent for the TV program Le Iene, broadcast on Italia 1.